 I had an experience recently that forced me to find natural remedies for a rash.
 In the Fall, I tend to be more sensitive to allergies and allergens in my environment.
 Tree pollen makes me itchy and watery, and apparently more prone to allergic reactions.

 One day my ears started itching.
 The next day, I woke up with my entire face broken out into a bumpy rash that extended to my neck and a few other spots.
 It was awful.

 I wracked my brain trying to figure out the cause… did I use new laundry detergent? lotion? eat something unusual?
 No. I had done nothing out of the ordinary that I could think of.
 I was so uncomfortable, so I took a trip to the Urgent Care center nearby.
-The Dr took one look at me and said,
+The doctor took one look at me and said,

-Oatmeal – Oatmeal has always been known for it’s soothing properties… when I was a kid it was oatmeal baths that I sat in when I came down with Chicken Pox.
+- Oatmeal – Oatmeal has always been known for it’s soothing properties… when I was a kid, it was oatmeal baths that I sat in when I came down with Chicken Pox.
 For this particular exercise, a thick paste of oatmeal and water was made into a mask for my face.
 Normally it might be a beauty treatment, but this time it was a very unattractive method of relieving my allergic reaction.

 I read a ton of other natural remedies like soaking in a baking soda bath, witch hazel, and a few other weird ones that I’d probably never have the resources to create.

 Have you ever experienced an allergic reaction to Mango Peels?
 Or Poison Ivy?
 What are your itchy home remedy solutions?

 Subscribe to Dear SafeMama.